 Early Notables of the Hisy family (pre 1700)

-Another 17 words (1 lines of text) are included under the topic Early Hisy Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Hisy Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Hisy family to the New World and Oceana
+Migration of the Hisy family

 Many English families tired of political and religious strife left Britain for the new colonies in North America.
 Although the trip itself offered no relief - conditions on the ships were extremely cramped, and many travelers arrived diseased, starving, and destitute - these immigrants believed the opportunities that awaited them were worth the risks.
 Once in the colonies, many of the families did indeed prosper and, in turn, made significant contributions to the culture and economies of the growing colonies.
 An inquiry into the early roots of North American families has revealed a number of immigrants bearing the name Hisy or a variant listed above: Daniel Hessey, who sailed to Philadelphia, Pa. in 1840.

 - ^ Williams, Dr Ann.
 And G.H.
 Martin, Eds., Domesday Book A Complete Translation.
 London: Penguin, 1992.
 Print.
 (ISBN 0-141-00523-8)

 - ^ Mills, A.D., Dictionary of English Place-Names.
 Oxford: Oxford University Press, 1991.
 Print.
 (ISBN 0-19-869156-4)